hansroh/skitai/README.rst

 Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your WSGI apps as both server and client.

-Also it is influenced by Zope_ and Flask_ a lot.
+Also note it is inspired by Zope_ and Flask_ a lot.

 From version 0.10, Skitai follows WSGI specification.
 So existing Skitai apps need to lots of modifications.